AdrianVazquezMejia/PeopleCounterApp/WRITEUP.md

 I weighted the zip model before convertion and it was aprox.
 190 MB, and after the .bin file was 68 MB, it reduced itself less than a half of its previous weight.

-The inference time of the model pre- and post-conversion was...
+The inference time of the model pre- and post-conversion varied not too much, before conversion I obteined about 70 and 120 ms per frame, and after 60ms average, however, it was reduced clearly after convetion.
+I used time.time() variation to calculate that time.

+The average accuracy was reduced after conversion about 15% and 20%, I used the confusion matrix method to measure that.

+The costs using the cloud are: Internet dependent, higher latency, and higher security risks.
+The edge  gives more realiability, and faster response.

 ## Assess Model Use Cases